Child Health & Well-Being

 The first five years of a child’s life shapes his or her future forever.
 What a child eats and drinks, where they live, how they play, and so many more factors are critical to his or her health and development.

-At Denver’s Early Childhood Council, we believe that working collaboratively with schools, early learning programs, health care and mental health care organizations on issues ranging from developmental screening and referral to obesity prevention and safe sleep is essential to ensuring a healthy start for all young children.
+At Denver’s Early Childhood Council, we work collaboratively with schools, early learning programs, health care, and mental health care organizations on issues ranging from developmental screening and referral to obesity prevention and safe sleep.